Salisbury University: Campus grounds: arboretum status

 The Salisbury University campus was recognized by the American Association of Botanical Gardens and Arboreta as an arboretum in 1988.
 The Salisbury campus features over 2,000 species of plant life, including magnolia, rhododendron, viburnum, Japanese maple, bald cypress, and Crape myrtle.
 Notable areas of interest on campus include the Pergola (near the University Commons), the Holloway Hall Courtyard Garden, the Bellavance Honors Center Japanese Garden, the Link of Nations, and the Miller Alumni Garden.
 The campus also features a collection of figurative sculpture, including pieces by such noted sculptors as Auguste Rodin (Coquelin Cadet), Daniel Chester French (Ralph Waldo Emerson), Augustus Saint-Gaudens (Diana), and Carl Akeley (Wounded Comrade).

 Academic schools and programs

 There are six academic units at the university, five of which are endowed.

-Salisbury University offers 47 distinct undergraduate and 17 graduate degree programs.
-Popular majors include biology/biological sciences, business administration and management, kinesiology and exercise science, and psychology.
+Popular undergraduate majors include biology/biological sciences, business administration and management, kinesiology and exercise science, and psychology.
 The school's nursing program is well known for its difficulty and selective admissions.

 The Thomas E. Bellavance Honors Program was established in 1981, and the Glenda Chatham and Robert G. Clarke Honors College was created in 2016, and endowed in 2020.

 The Business, Economic, and Community Outreach Network (BEACON) is the applied research, experiential learning, and community outreach arm of the Franklin P. Perdue School of Business at Salisbury University.

 The Institute for Public Affairs and Civic Engagement (PACE) was launched in 1999 to promote non-partisan civic engagement.